Buying women’s walking sandals is hard.

 These Vionic sandals are not just really cute, but also one of the most comfortable sandals in the review.
 There is a wide range of designs to choose from, and I’m sure you’ll find something you like.
 In terms of sizing, if you usually wear half-sizes, then you should order them in the smaller size – so if you wear let’s say 7.5, order them in a 7.
 At least, that is what Vionic suggests you do.

-The outsole of the Amber sandals is rubber, with a patterned tread that will give you traction on all kinds of surfaces.
-In terms of comfort and support, the EVA midsole is lightweight and flexible, as well as shock absorbing.
+The outsole of the Amber walking sandals is rubber, with a patterned tread that will give you traction on all kinds of surfaces.
+In terms of comfort and support, the EVA midsole is lightweight and flexible, as well as shock-absorbing.

-So, traction, support and comfort won’t be a problem in these; what else should you be concerned about?
+All in all, they are fashionable, comfortable sandals.
+So, traction, support, and comfort won’t be a problem in these; what else should you be concerned about?

 Probably about getting the perfect fit.
 Well, these shoes are made of 50% leather and 50% elastic gore.

-The Terran Lat are an excellent mixture of functionality and style.
-Their uppers are made from leather and mesh, and they are rather simple.
-With several thin straps that hold your feet in place, these sandals would not look out of place neither with a dress nor with shorts. tice sandals
+The Terran Lattice Sandals are an excellent mixture of functionality and style.
+Their uppers are made from leather and recycled webbing, and they are rather simple.
+With several thin straps that hold your feet in place, these sandals would not look out of place with a dress or with shorts.

-Which means you can wear them for nights out as well as walks in the nature.
-The versatility is also there when you look at their durable, M-Select Grip outsole, which is slip-resistant.
+This means you can wear them for nights out as well as walks in nature.
+The versatility is also there when you look at their durable recycled TPR outsole, with reliable Merrel grip!

 The sandals feature a hook and loop closure system with a plastic buckle, for quick and easy adjustability.
 And with the Merrell air cushion in the heel, you will have lots of stability and support in your every step.

-These also have a very comfortable, Remember Me foam footbed.
+These also have a very comfortable, COMFORTBASE™ ACTIVE integrated contoured insole.
 It is incredibly soft, and it will cradle your foot and feel comfortable throughout the day.
 And since it is covered with microfiber, it will be able to breathe and wick away moisture.
+And let’s not forget the odor reducing material it is coated with!

 The one thing these sandals are not appropriate for is water.
 It could damage the upper leather, and it would soak the textile cover of the footbed, which would take ages to dry.